thedumbtechguy/ansible-role-manage-users/README.md

 # Ansible Role: Manage Users

-This role creates a list of users on the host.
+An ansible role to manage users on linux hosts.

 ## Requirements